Quixotic7/gridstep/README.md

 documentation for **gridstep** can be found [here](doc/README.md).

 ### changelog
+**v1.2.3** - Added beat synced delay based on halfsecond from awake.

 **v1.2.1** - Changed the sound engine to Timber.
 No UI yet, use the params menu to change sounds.
 There are 16 sound slots which are currently mapped to a track's midi channel parameter.